 When my Jim and I were first married I would make homemade apple pies in the fall but I as our family has grown, every season in our house is apple pie season.
 Apple pie is now requested for birthdays Thanksgiving and Christmas.

 Even my picky eaters would always eat apple pie and with the addition of our son-in-law, he also is an apple pie lover.
-I know I can never go wrong with making apple pie for dessert.
+I know I can never go wrong with making an apple pie for dessert.

 When the girls were little you were able to go into the field and pick your own but, eventually, they only had apples picked in the gift shop.
 On the first kindergarten trip and for several subsequent trips the original farmer Mr. Beckwith would give tours of the field and of the playhouse, his parents had made for him when he was a young boy.